 Makani Young is struggling to adjust to life in Osborne, Nebraska.
 After a life spent growing up on the beaches of her native Hawaii, the small football-obsessed town is incredibly dull.
 Makani is relieved to be away from the dark past that haunted her back home.
 She’s making new friends and possibly even a boyfriend.
 But when her fellow classmates begin turning up dead in a series of increasingly gruesome murders, she wonders if her past hasn’t come back to haunt her.

 It is then followed by nearly one hundred pages of a book that more closely resembles a late ’90’s teen rom-com.
-Author Stephanie Perkins previous works were romance novels with titles like Anna and the French Kiss.
-This is her first foray into the thriller genre, and it is easy to tell that she had difficulty putting aside her romantic inclinations.
+Given that author Stephanie Perkins’ previous works were romance novels with titles like Anna and the French Kiss, and given that this is her first foray into the thriller genre, it’s easy to tell that she had difficulty putting aside her romantic inclinations.
 The relationship between Makani and Ollie is sweet and genuine, but altogether tedious when the more interesting parts of the novel focus on a deranged killer as he stalks teenagers and dismembers them in creative ways.
 The juxtaposition of the romance and slasher genres doesn’t quite mesh and often feels like two entirely different books that got accidentally squashed together.